Reading time: 5 min.

 Can you regrow hair with Finasteride?

-Yes.
-Finasteride can help regrow hair as well as stop balding.
+Yes, Finasteride can help regrow hair as well as stop balding.
 One study found men with crown hair loss have a 61% chance of mild to moderate regrowth [3].
-An additional 5% achieve great regrowth.
+An additional 5% achieve great hair growth.

-Men with temple hair loss have slightly lower chances of regrowth, with 37% of men expected to see improved hair growth after a year of use.
+Men who use Finasteride for a receding hairline have slightly lower chances of regrowth, with 37% of men expected to see improved hair growth after a year of use.

 How long does it take for Finasteride to work?

-Prices for 3 months’ worth of Finasteride start at £31.20.
-Learn more about Finasteride costs and how to get Finasteride.
+Prices for 3 months’ worth of Finasteride tablets start at £31.20.
+Learn more about Finasteride costs.

 Does Finasteride work permanently?